WOMEN WITH ENERGY

 IBERDROLA WITH GENDER EQUALITY

 The percentage of women in Iberdrola group has gone up 50 % in the past decade.
-Currently (at the close of the 2019 financial year), women represent 23 % of the workforce and 20.1 % of management roles.
+Currently (at the close of the 2021 financial year), women represent 23 % of the workforce and 33.7% of women in positions of responsibility.
 Likewise, it is a benchmark company in the Ibex 35 in women presence on the Board of Directors.

 Iberdrola has integrated SDG 5 of the United Nations Sustainable Development Goals, focused on gender equality, into its business strategy, and is now a reference point in programs and initiatives aimed at promoting women's empowerment.
 In fact, we have been included in the Bloomberg Gender-Equally Index for its equal opportunities and gender policies.

 The group continues working to promote gender diversity and women's participation in business.
-Another example of the measures it is implementing in terms of gender equality is the Women Returner Program promoted by ScottishPower, the group's UK subsidiary, an initiative which helps women further their careers in the STEM sector (Science, Technology, Engineering, Mathematics) after a break of two years or more.
+Another example of the measures it is implementing in terms of gender equality is the Women Returner Program promoted by ScottishPower External link, opens in new window., the group's UK subsidiary, an initiative which helps women further their careers in the STEM sector (Science, Technology, Engineering, Mathematics) after a break of two years or more.